-The Memsie Stakes kicks off the Group 1 season in Victoria this spring and we can’t wait!
+The Memsie Stakes is the first Group 1 of the season in Melbourne and we have a runner-by-runner guide for the quality contest.

 Best Each Way Bet:

 Regal Power was disappointing last start but he might be needing more time.
 The All-Star Mile winner didn’t come on at Caulfield when finishing ninth behind Savatiano.

 Look for the professional type to get better over a mile and beyond.

 2. Harlem ($126) Bet Now